-In a world of continual innovation and discovery, students across Wisconsin must have the ability to apply scientific thinking, skills, and understanding to real-world phenomena and problems.
+In a world of continual innovation and discovery, all students across Wisconsin must have the ability to apply scientific thinking, skills, and understanding to real-world phenomena and problems.
 Therefore, student learning must include experiences requiring that type of work.
 Our students, our communities, and our state need scientifically literate citizens who can make informed decisions, help sustainably manage our abundant resources, and move our economy forward.

 The National Research Council issued A Framework for K-12 Science Education (2012), succinctly laying out an expectation for high school graduates that we have adopted as the vision for science education in Wisconsin: “[By] the end of 12th grade, all students have some appreciation of the beauty and wonder of science; possess sufficient knowledge of science and engineering to engage in public discussions on related issues; are careful consumers of scientific and technological information related to their everyday lives; are able to continue to learn about science outside school; and have the skills to enter careers of their choice, including (but not limited to) careers in science, engineering, and technology.”
 Educators should work with their colleagues and communities to create their own visions for science education based on their unique contexts.

 - Science Assessment - provides the latest news and resources related to the state Forward Exam, effective classroom science assessment aligned to the WSS (and NGSS), and strategies for creating strategic systems of assessment

 - Elementary Science Resources - ideas on the why and how of implementing elementary science